• Skip to primary navigation

 WatchSizePriceAdvantagesDisadvantages

-Apple Watch SE Gen 240 millimeters$249This easy-to-use and streamlined watch has a lower-priced entry point and is an excellent addition to your Apple ecosystemIt’s Apple-only and has a relatively low battery life
+Apple Watch SE Gen 240 millimeters$249This easy-to-use and streamlined watch.
+It has a lower-priced entry point and is an excellent addition to your Apple ecosystemIt’s Apple-only and has a relatively low battery life

 Garmin Forerunner 5542 millimeters$165It’s a fantastic running watch that’s lightweight and offers good battery lifeIt’s better for running than it is as an everyday smartwatch